Dunkin’ Glazed Donut

 Rows of glazed donuts at Dunkin' Donuts.

-A single glazed donut from Dunkin’ Donuts has 240 calories, 11 grams fat, 33 grams carbohydrates, and 4 grams protein.
+A Dunkin’ Glazed donut has 240 calories, 11 grams fat, 33 grams carbohydrates, and 4 grams protein.

-This is your complete overview of the calories, nutrition facts, and ingredients in a glazed donut from Dunkin’ Donuts.
-Don’t miss the section below on total sugars.
+Read this report for a complete overview of the nutrition facts, calories analysis, ingredients, and allergens in a glazed donut from Dunkin’ Donuts.

 Dunkin’ Glazed Donut Nutritional Information